portlandcodeschool/ruby-on-rails-2013Q3/week04/code_challenge03/code_challenge_03.md

 **Subject: Data back-end update**

 I was hoping to have a better solution at this point and to be able to give you good news, but we're still in discussions on the database side of things.
-However, we're coming up on a big client demo so we need to be able to store more than one respondent.
+However, we're coming up on a big client demo so we need to be able to make it look like the app can store more than one respondent.
+(Even if all of them are lost when we turn off the app.
+Hey, all early demos are smoke and mirrors, right?)

 So, here's what I'd like you to do for this iteration:

 0. Use an in-memory data structure to store all of the respondent data.
 Use an array of hashes if you like.
 That seems to be the simplest thing I can think of but you may have a better idea.

-0. Every time the form is submitted, add the new information to the data structure.
+0. Every time the form is submitted, append the new information to the data structure.
 On the admin page, display the entire data structure and provide click-through to the respondent detail page.

 0. Make sure your tests verify that you can store multiple respondents reliably.